yaoyao-liu/CL-DETR/README.md

 ### Checkpoints

 You may download the checkpoints here: \[[link](https://drive.google.com/drive/folders/1kKLl1MMRMTU4uTc5isoq2wPJjSH-3VhE?usp=sharing)\].
 The experiment setting is *COCO 2017, 70+10*.
 Please put the phase-0 checkpoint, `phase_0.pth`, in the base directory before running the code.
-The current version will automatically load the phase-0 checkpoint to speed up the experiments (this is because phase 0 is not an incremental learning phase; it is the same as the standard Deformable DETR).
+The current version will automatically load the phase-0 checkpoint to speed up the experiments.
+This is because phase 0 is not an incremental learning phase.
+It is the same as the standard Deformable DETR).

 ### Running Experiments